wilbertom/bichannels/README.md

 # Unstable

-This library is unstable because, channels themselves are unstable in Rust.
+This library is unstable because channels themselves are unstable in Rust.